cap-js/docs/guides/databases.md

 ### Session Variables {.node}

-The API shown below, which includes the function `session_context()` and specific pseudo variable names, is supported by **all** new database services, that is, *SQLite*, *PostgreSQL* and *SAP HANA*.
+The API shown after this, which includes the function `session_context()` and specific pseudo variable names, is supported by **all** new database services, that is, *SQLite*, *PostgreSQL* and *SAP HANA*.
-This allows you to write respective code once and run it on all these databases:
+This allows you to write the respective code once and run it on all these databases:

 ```sql
 SELECT session_context('$user.id')